Super League (Australia): Super League Challenge Cup

 The Super League Challenge Cup competition was played between the Australian Capital Territory, Northern Territory, South Australia and Western Australia.
 The Australian Capital Territory won the competition, defeating the Northern Territory 40–14 at ANZ Stadium Brisbane on 19 May 1997.

 World Nines

 In 1996 and 1997 the Super League World Nines competition was held.
 In 1997 the tournament was known as the Gatorade Super League World Nines due to sponsorship.
 Nines rugby league is a faster form of the game with only nine players per side and playing in shorter halves.
 The World Nines competition were held as an alternative to the ARL's World Sevens.

 The 1996 World Nines were held in Suva, Fiji from 22 to 24 February.
 The winner of this competition was New Zealand.
 The 1996 World Nines marked the first time that a video referee was used for a game of rugby league.
 The 1997 World Nines were held in Townsville, Queensland from 31 January to 2 February.
 New Zealand won this competition for the second year in a row.

-Super League

-As the Rugby Football League had signed with News Corporation, a twelve team club competition was held from 1996 in Europe.